5l1v3r1/AESCripto/README.md

 # AESCripto

-This program will encrypt and decrypt data for you using AES256
+AESCripto is a program that will encrypt and decrypt data for you using AES256

+## Disclaimer

+AESCripto should be used only for **informational purposes** or on **personal usage**. _Do not use this tool to encrypt other people files.